Look everywhere effects in anomaly detection: Results

 If we instead evaluate the same bin on an independent test set as is done in the second panel, we obtain calibrated $p$-values as we are no longer subject to the fluctuation of the training set in our evaluation.
 However, in order to evaluate on an independent data set, assuming a fixed total data set size, we must reduce both the training and evaluation statistics.
 The effect of this is discussed in the analysis with signal in Sec.~\ref{sec:signal sensitivity}.

 Finally, the $k$-fold cross validation strategy is shown in the top right panel of Fig.~\ref{fig:toydata}.
 Here we see that, perhaps surprisingly, despite the $k$-folding, the $p$-values are still miscalibrated.
 This is because the $p$-values of the individual $k$-folds are actually not independent, due to the following subtlety, which is illustrated for two folds in Fig.~\ref{fig:k-fold explanation}: In the case of relatively small excesses (top row), the largest excess is likely to be diluted when splitting the data into multiple folds.
 Different bins are then chosen and the $k$-folding serves to mitigate the miscalibration, which we see as a reduced miscalibration for high $p$-values.
 However, when excesses become large, as is the case in the bottom row of Fig.~\ref{fig:k-fold explanation}, this large excess will likely still be present in multiple folds after splitting the data set.
-The bin with this large excess is then likely to be selected and evaluated for multiple folds, in extreme cases even for all folds, in which case the miscalibration is not improved compared with the evaluation on the training set, as can be seen in the tails of Fig.~\ref{fig:toydata}.\footnote{While this source of miscalibration is likely improved when the number of folds $k$ is increased, the overlap of training sets becomes larger as $k$ is increased, further limiting the independence of the $k$ folds.
-It would be interesting to study these effects further and to see if there is an optimal value of $k$ for a given analysis strategy and dataset.}
+The bin with this large excess is then likely to be selected and evaluated for multiple folds, in extreme cases even for all folds, in which case the miscalibration is not improved compared with the evaluation on the training set, as can be seen in the tails of Fig.~\ref{fig:toydata}.
+For $k>2$, there is an additional dependence between folds caused by an increasing overlap between training sets.
+In App.~\ref{app:vary k}, we discuss how varying $k$ impacts the degree of miscalibration.

 Having understood the general statistical considerations, we next turn to the case of $p$-value calibration of anomaly detection with ML-based classifiers.
 The $p$-values corresponding to an NN classifier are shown as solid lines in the middle row of Fig.~\ref{fig:toydata} (the dashed lines are discussed below in Sec.~\ref{sec:look elsewhere and overfitting}).
 We see that, essentially, the same trends are visible in all three panels as discussed above for the binned analysis.
 Fundamentally, the statistical treatment of the data in both scenarios does not differ much.
 Both the binned analysis and the NN classifier select data based on its position in the phase space after evaluating the phase space region with the largest difference between BT and SR, and both calculate the $p$-value by comparing the selection on the BT to the selection on the SR. Essentially any configuration of NN parameters taken together with a threshold forms a separate NN ``bin" and $p$-values evaluated for such a fixed parameter configuration and randomly sampled data would be calibrated local $p$-values, just as for a fixed bin in the binned analysis.
 How the optimal bin or parameter configuration is chosen -- and the look everywhere effect is therefore introduced -- then differs between the binned analysis and the NN, but the effect remains fundamentally equivalent.